Upgrade your time tracking! Download the new ClockShark Mobile App today. Learn More

 Category: Time | By Brian Paul | 4 minute read | Updated Sep 5, 2023

-Time theft is no different than embezzlement or the physical theft of goods and materials.
+Time theft, including time card fraud, is no different than embezzlement or the physical theft of goods and materials.
 At the end of the day, employers (and eventually, their customers) foot the bill for employee time theft in one way or another.

 The impact of time theft on a business’s bottom line cannot be overstated.
 When employees, through carelessness or malice, can take advantage of an outdated timekeeping system, the problem will only worsen over time.